Your dreams. Our mission.

 What if I want to take an automotive, nursing, practical nursing, or radiologic technology course, yet I don’t see the classes listed?

 In certain programs, course enrollment is restricted to program majors.
 Nursing and health professions are considered restricted programs that call for applicants to meet program requirements.
 Applicants interested in these programs are required to attend an information session.
-If you are interested in the automotive programs, you may also call Joel Brava at (508) 270-4016.
+If you are interested in the automotive programs, you may also call the admissions office at (508) 270-4016.

 Will my classes transfer to a four-year school?